stabledata/switch.v0/markdown/text.md

 ### Form Field Types
 # Text Field

-The `text` type field has the basic options you would expect. `number` and `email` may also be passed as type which will render the semantic HTML input type attribute accordingly.
+The `text` type field has the basic options you would expect. `number`, `email` and `password` may also be passed as type which will render the semantic HTML input type attribute accordingly.

 ```js
 // this is an element in the fields array (see getting started)